Heather Dawn: Godfrey. P.G.C.E., B.Sc. (Joint Hon) (Author of Healing with Essential Oils)

 A word of advice: do not apply essential oils neat to your skin, always dilute them in an emollient such as non-perfumed cream or lotion, or a vegetable oil.
 Do not diffuse essential oils near an infant’s headspace as their respiratory systems are delicate and easily sensitised.
 Always check the therapeutic qualities of an essential oil before applying it.

-My books, Essential Oils for Mindfulness and Meditation, Essential Oils for the Whole Body, and my soon-to-be published new book, Healing with Essential Oils, provide details about blending and safe application and will guide your creativity.
+My books, Healing with Essential Oils, Essential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation, provide details about blending and safe application and will inform and guide your own creativity.